 2030 x 2030mm

-This work was first exhibited in 1980 at a San Francisco exhibition held in the gallery called Modernism Art of the 20th Century.
-In the catalogue issued to accompany the exhibition Ronny H. Cohen wrote: “Max Gimblett is a color visionary of a new, direct and boldly contemporary kind. since 1965 he has made color the essence of his art and worked towards realising color’s infinite potential for emotive expression.
+This work was first exhibited in 1980 exhibition held at the gallery Modernism: Art of the 20th Century in San Francisco.
+In the catalogue issued to accompany the exhibition, Ronny H. Cohen wrote: “Max Gimblett is a color visionary of a new, direct and boldly contemporary kind.
+Since 1965 he has made color the essence of his art and worked towards realising color’s infinite potential for emotive expression.
 Pure and sensuous, reticent and aggressive, specific and mysterious, his color has the capacity to move the eye, mind and emotions.”

 “Gimblett’s content is color, color is content: in his paintings color is always turning, always moving, always charged with exciting perceptual, intellectual and emotional sensations.”

-In this work there is what Mary Lee Thompson described as “an angry truce between equally belligerent blue and red.”
-The work is offered as a non-specific homage to the internationally renowned New Zealand born sculptor Len Lye who, like Gimblett spent much of his life in New York.
-Max Gimblett first met Lye in 1976 when the sculptor visited his first New York one person exhibition.
+In this work there is what Mary Lee Thompson described as “an angry truce between equally belligerent blue and red”.
+The work is offered as a non-specific homage to the internationally renowned New Zealand-born sculptor Len Lye, who—like Gimblett—spent much of his life in New York.
+Gimblett first met Lye in 1976 when the sculptor visited his first one-person exhibition in New York.